What Are Acceptable Medical Sources?

-An experienced Phoenix Social Security Disability lawyer from Phillips Disability can help determine if your medical records are from an acceptable medical source.
+An experienced Phoenix Social Security Disability lawyer from Dayes Law Firm PC can help determine if your medical records are from an acceptable medical source.
 He or she may recommend that you supplement these records with new medical reports if they are not current or are not from the acceptable medical sources required by the SSA.

 An experienced lawyer can walk you through each step of the claims process.
 He or she can help with all levels of appeal if your claim is denied.

 We can discuss whether you might qualify for Social Security benefits during a free initial consultation.
 We work on a contingency fee and only charge for our services if your claim is approved.